 Group Insurance Program - Political Violence.
 The Company has procured Political Violence insurance, which is a broader form of Sabotage and Terrorism that covers property damage and business interruption caused by any acts of sabotage and/or terrorism and/or political violence for AEV Group including power generation and distribution units.
-This is a group policy with shared limit of US\$250 mn for any acts of sabotage and/or terrorism has a policy period of 30 November 2019 to 30 November 2020 insured through Pioneer Insurance and Surety Corporation.
+This is a group policy with shared limit of US\$250 mn for any acts of sabotage and/or terrorism and/or political violence.
+This program has a policy period of 30 November 2019 to 30 November 2020 insured through Pioneer Insurance and Surety Corporation.